 We commonly recommend Nexgard Spectra, which is a chewable tablet given monthly.
 This protects against fleas, worms, ticks, lungworm and mites.

-Some pets may have specific needs, for example, if travelling abroad so please discuss with us what will be most suitable for your pet.
+Some pets may have specific needs, for example, travelling abroad, so please discuss with us what will be most suitable for your pet.